crate/cratedb-guide/docs/integrate/airflow/import-stock-market-data.md

 Watch this tutorial on YouTube: [Automating stock data with Airflow and CrateDB](https://www.youtube.com/watch?v=YTTUzeaYUgQ&t=685s).

-This tutorial shows how to automate collecting and storing stock market data for S&P 500 companies.
+This guide shows how to automate collecting and storing stock market data for S&P 500 companies.

 ## Quick overview